 4.1.
-Priority for nursery places will be given to children born between 1 September 2018 and 31 August 2019.
+Priority for nursery places will be given to children born between 1 September 2019 and 31 August 2020.
 If places are oversubscribed, the following Oversubscription Criteria will apply:

-- 1. Children in Public Care (looked after children) and previously looked after children (see 3.1 above) - 2.
-Pupils who have a sibling already in attendance at the school, or paired junior school when the application is made and who will be still attending the school at the proposed admission date (see 3.2 above) - 3.
+- 1. Looked after children and all previously looked after children, including those children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted.(see 3.1 below). - 2.
+Pupils who have a sibling already in attendance at the school, or paired junior school when the application is made and who will be still attending the school at the proposed admission date. (see 3.2 above) - 3.
 Pupils for whom a place at the school is essential on medical or social grounds and supported in writing by a medical practitioner or a Social Worker.
 (Applications will be subject to verification by the School Admissions and Appeals Team). (see 3.3 above)

-4. Distance between the home address and the school as measured in a straight line with those living closer to the school receiving the higher priority. (see 3.6 above)

-4.2 Where places are still available schools may only offer places to children who have attained the age of 3.
+- 4. Distance between the home address and the school as measured in a straight line with those living closer to the school receiving the higher priority. (see 3.6 above) - 4.2 Where places are still available schools may only offer places to children who have attained the age of 3.
 If the remaining places are oversubscribed the Oversubscription Criteria 1-4, shown above, will apply.